vikky212001/Arduino_Data-Logger/README.md

 # Arduino_Data-Logger
-All About Arduino Projects
+All About Arduino Projects </br>

-This is a Arduino Project related to Data Logger which Record the Temperature and Humidity with Time Stamp Project By Vikky's Tech.
+This is a Arduino Project related to Data Logger which Record the Temperature and Humidity with Time Stamp Project By Vikky's Tech.</br>

-Components Used:
+Components Used:</br>

-Arduino UNO
+Arduino UNO <br>
-LCD KeyPad Shield
+LCD KeyPad Shield<br>
-DHT11 (Tempearture & Humidity Sensor)
+DHT11 (Tempearture & Humidity Sensor)</br>
-DS3231 RTC (Real Time Clock)
+DS3231 RTC (Real Time Clock)</br>